liy-che/gitlab-to-github/README.md

 # GitLab-to-GitHub
-A Python script for importing GitLab repositories to GitHub through APIs
+A Python script for importing GitLab repositories into GitHub through APIs

 ## How It Works
 1. Create empty private repository on GitHub